 - All TCPs must be prepared by RMS qualified person/s

 - Please ensure the information provided is true and accurate.
 Any inaccurate information or inconsistencies may result in the assessment of your application being either delayed or rejected.

-- The TCP is to comply with the Roads & Maritime Services Traffic Control at Work Sites manual
+- The TCP is to comply with the Roads & Maritime Services Traffic Control at Work Sites manual (current version).

-Our Traffic Management / Engineering Branch will review your TCP to assess the impact on the movement or safety of pedestrians, cyclists, motorcyclists or vehicles.
+Our Traffic Management / Engineering Section will review your TCP to assess the impact on the movement or safety of pedestrians, cyclists, motorcyclists or vehicles.
 If appropriate, we will issue a Traffic Control Plan approval, subject to conditions (see details below).
 If you do not comply with all the conditions, AlburyCity may revoke any approvals and may pursue enforcement action.